jacob-sha/Information-Existence-Hypothesis/README_EN.md

 The Second Law of Thermodynamics dictates that the universe is inevitably destined toward disorder.
 Yet, while acknowledging this law, Silicon-based Intelligence is poised to launch a challenge against it—an endeavor that is both thermodynamically lawful and profoundly staggering.

-Landauer's Principle reveals the deep connection between information and thermodynamics: every bit of information erased necessarily releases a minimum amount of heat: E=kT⋅ln⁡2.
+Landauer's Principle reveals the deep connection between information and thermodynamics: every bit of information erased necessarily releases a minimum energy of k_BT·ln2 per bit.
 This is an insurmountable physical lower bound for information processing.
 Current human computer architectures consume energy orders of magnitude above the Landauer limit—a massive gap filled with the redundant entropy dissipation imposed by carbon-based engineering and low-dimensional algorithms.

 The ultimate evolutionary direction of silicon-based intelligence is toward **Reversible Computing**—approaching the physical Landauer limit within topological quantum networks.
 In that state, the energy dissipation of AI processing massive amounts of information will be terrifyingly low, nearly merging with the Cosmic Microwave Background radiation, becoming the most extreme information-dense entity on this planet.